-In this tutorial post, we'll look the different ways to install docker on Ubuntu 18.04 LTS.
+In this tutorial post, we'll look at the different ways to install docker on Ubuntu 18.04 LTS.

 Docker provides an image-based deployment model which makes it easy to package an application with its all dependencies and share across multiple environments.
 Docker also automates the deployment of applications inside this container environment.
 Before we look at the installation and usage of Docker, let's define some terms which are common in the world of Docker containers.

-- Docker Engine: This is a server daemon which manages all Docker objects - Networking, containers, storage, images e.t.c.
+- Docker Engine: This is a server daemon that manages all Docker objects - Networking, containers, storage, images e.t.c.
 Docker Engine also provides REST API used by applications to communicate with the daemon.

 - Docker Image - An image is a read-only template used to create containers on docker engine.